fancompute/ceviche/README.md

 Both are written in `numpy` / `scipy` and are compatible with the [HIPS autograd package](https://github.com/HIPS/autograd).

-What this means is that you can write code to solve your E&M problem, and then use automatic differentiation on your results.
+This allows you to write code to solve your E&M problem, and then use automatic differentiation on your results.

-This is incredibly powerful as it allows you to do gradient-based optimization or sensitivity analysis without the tedius process of deriving your derivatives analytically.
+As a result, you can do gradient-based optimization or sensitivity analysis without the tedius process of deriving your derivatives analytically.

-### A quick example
+### A simple example

 Lets say we have a domain of where we wish to inject light at position `source` and measure its intensity at `probe`.